 Here’s the cake made in a Demarle Pan.

-1 1/2 cups All-purpose flour
+- All-purpose flour

-1 teaspoon Baking Soda
+- Baking Soda

-5 Tablespoons Vegetable oil
+- Vegetable oil

-Half a cup Chocolate Chips
+- Chocolate Chips

 For the Ganache*

-4 oz Heavy Cream
+- Heavy Cream

-1 Tablespoon Honey, Corn, Agave or Maple syrup (or a combo)
+- Honey, Corn, Agave or Maple syrup (or a combo)

-*Obviously, the Dark Chocolate Ganache here is not dairy-free though the cake is – so if you wish for a dairy free version, I do have a Chocolate Sauce that can work with this recipe.
+*Obviously, the Dark Chocolate Ganache here is not dairy-free though the cake is – so if you wish for a dairy-free version, I do have a Chocolate Sauce that can work with this recipe.
 You can drizzle it on top of the cake as usual.
 Please click here for the recipe.

 Preheat the oven to 350 F. Grease the baking pan (I used a small Bundt pan) you are using with butter and then sprinkle with a little flour.
 Shake off the excess flour.
 Set aside.
-You can replace the butter with non-stick spray instead if the dairy in the butter would be an issue.
+You can replace the butter with non-stick spray instead of the dairy in the butter would be an issue.